Myanmar seizes boat carrying 173 Rohingya Muslims: military spokesman

 “The government must examine their citizenship and grant citizenship to those who are eligible.
 It will be difficult to solve this issue without recognizing the rights of the people in the existing camps.”

-Reporting by Thu Thu Aung.
-Writing by Poppy McPherson; Editing by Simon Cameron-Moore
+Reporting by Thu Thu Aung, additional reporting by Ruma Paul in Dhaka; Writing by Poppy McPherson; Editing by Simon Cameron-Moore and Nick Macfie